-These individuals are working staff technologists that do not need to be recognized by the JRCERT.
-They have agreed to act as a "go-to" person for the student(s) when the student(s) may need advice or assistance and the clinical instructor is not on site.
+They have agreed to act as a "go-to" person for the student(s) when the student(s) may need advice or assistance and the clinical preceptor is not on site.

 These individuals do not complete student evaluations and the final grading of the clearance.